Start Up Sequence

 Above we used squeue to monitor the job we started.
 The NODELIST column of the squeue output shows the node where the job is running.
 This is the Hostname for our ~/.ssh/klone-node-config script.

-Let's try to execute the set-hyak-node.sh script and see if it will replace our Hostname with n3219 where the job is running (the compute node will likely be different for you; n3219 is just an example).
+For Mac/Linux users, let's try to execute the set-hyak-node.sh script and see if it will replace our Hostname with n3219 where the job is running (the compute node will likely be different for you; n3219 is just an example).
+If it didn't work, please use a text editor to manually change Hostname to the node where your job is running.

 cat ~/.ssh/klone-node-config